K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 3/14-15/2021

     1. Added buttons (keys) for 15 functions.
-These are individual buttons now groups in 3 "Panels",  htey can be enavbled or diabled.
+These are individual buttons now grouped in 3 "Panels".
+They can be enabled or diabled.
 They will get a Hide/Show property next.
-Using enable/diable to hide a button was not a good idea.
+Using enable/disable to hide a button was not a good idea.
     2. The Menu, Mute, and Fn X keys are always displayed on the bottom row.
 The remaining space to the right holds about 4 keys on a 4.3" display with 100px wide keys.
 Any smaller and touch accuracy gets iffy.
     3. Fn X key: This cycles through available panels (groups) of keys.
 There are presently 4 keys per panel.
 These will certainly change over time, and for larger and wider displays, but this is a starting point.
     4. These keys are all 2 state keys today.
 Coming up are multi-state keys for controls like Tune Rate, AGC, Mode, and Filter selection.
     5. The VFO A/B "window" now has properties like the keys do with the added feature of font style (i.e. Arial_32).
 Will add that to the keys properties later now that I have figured out how to do this.
     6. Band + and Band: These are the same as swipe up and down today.
-    7. Band: The Band key pops up a window meant to show all bands and then either touch or MF knob can be used to select one.
+    7. Band: The Band key pops up a window meant to later show all bands and then either use touch or the MF knob can be used to select one.
     8. Menu:  Like the Band key, it pops up a window also.
 Windows are blank at this point.
     9. When a button is not visible, it is disabled today.
 Therefore when the A/B button is hidden, it is disabled.
-Tapping on the VFO window to swap the active VFO won't until the key is visible again.
+Tapping on the VFO window to swap the active VFOs won't work until the key is visible again.
 Need to add a Hide/Show property.
     10. Keys that you turn on while on a given band the first time will turn to off when you change bands.
 This is normal because many settings are per-band.
-They all start as off, and only change when you are on that band.
+They all start out as OFF and only change when you are on that band.
 Those are not yet saved in EEPROM so after a reset you loose your changes today.

 ## 3/14/2021